-University of Saint Mary of the Lake/Mundelein Seminary is the major seminary and graduate school of theology for the Archdiocese of Chicago.
-Many of the students will serve as priests of the Archdiocese of Chicago; however, many others are studying for 30+ other dioceses in the United States and abroad.
+The University of Saint Mary of the Lake/Mundelein Seminary is the major seminary and graduate school of theology for the Archdiocese of Chicago.
+The students here will go on to serve as priests of the Archdiocese of Chicago and for about 30 other dioceses in the United States and abroad.

 Founded by the first bishop of Chicago, Bishop William J. Quarter, D.D., the University of Saint Mary of the Lake was granted a charter in 1844 by the State of Illinois, with power “to confer…such academical or honorary degrees as are usually conferred by similar institutions.”
 Chicago welcomed it as the first institution of higher learning in the city, and it flourished until 1866, when financial difficulties forced it to suspend operations.
 One of its four schools, the Divinity School, which would become Mundelein Seminary, continued to operate for another year until 1867.

 In 1921, Archbishop George Mundelein opened the schools of philosophy and theology as St. Mary of the Lake Seminary under the original 1844 charter.
-Archbishop Mundelein’s remarks from the Dedication Ceremony in 1924 portray a grand vision of what it means to be a seminary.
-Archbishop Mundelein was proud to show off his new seminary in 1926 when it was used as a site for the International Eucharistic Congress.
+Archbishop Mundelein had a grand vision for the impact of the new seminary, and he was proud to show it off in 1926 when it was used as a site for the International Eucharistic Congress.

-In 1971, the Mundelein Seminary School of Theology became affiliated with the Association of Theological Schools of which it is an accredited member.
-Very Reverend Thomas J. Murphy was appointed the fifth Rector in September, 1973.
-1976 saw two milestones, in cooperation with the Archdiocese of Chicago’s Center for Pastoral Ministry.
-Mundelein Seminary began a program of study leading to the Doctor of Ministry.
-Also, in September, the Seminary celebrated the 50th anniversary of the first ordinations to the priesthood at the Chapel of the Immaculate Conception.
+The year 1976 saw two milestones.
+In cooperation with the Archdiocese of Chicago’s Center for Pastoral Ministry, the seminary began a program of study leading to the Doctor of Ministry degree.
+Also, in September, the seminary celebrated the 50th anniversary of the first ordinations to the priesthood at the Chapel of the Immaculate Conception.

-In the fall of 1982, under Cardinal Cody’s successor, Archbishop Joseph Bernardin, the Mundelein Seminary Faculty initiated a thorough revision of the program which had been in place for ten years.
+In the fall of 1982, under Cardinal Cody’s successor, Archbishop Joseph Bernardin, the Mundelein Seminary faculty initiated a thorough revision of the program which had been in place for 10 years.
 The changes had as their goal the better implementation of objectives set forth in the Third Edition (November 30, 1981) of The Program of Priestly Formation.

-In November, 1984, the Rector, the Very Reverend James P. Keleher, was named Bishop of Belleville (IL) by Pope John Paul II.
-In December, Cardinal Bernardin appointed The Very Reverend Gerald F. Kicanas as the seventh Rector of St. Mary of the Lake.
+In November 1984, the Very Reverend James P. Keleher, was named Bishop of Belleville (IL) by Pope John Paul II.
+In December, Cardinal Bernardin appointed the Very Reverend Gerald F. Kicanas as the seventh rector of St. Mary of the Lake.
 Father Kicanas developed the seminary’s outreach to other dioceses, both nationally and internationally, building the foundation for our service today of around 30 dioceses.

-Cardinal Bernardin announced a new development in April, 1986, which would include a new school: The Center for Development in Ministry (CDM).
+Cardinal Bernardin announced a new development in April 1986, which would include a new school: The Center for Development in Ministry (CDM).
 The CDM’s purpose would be the ongoing development of all those in ministry in the Archdiocese of Chicago.
 In addition, the new center would host a variety of archdiocesan programs.
 The University of Saint Mary of the Lake now consisted of three schools, Mundelein Seminary, the Pontifical Faculty of Theology, and the Center for Development in Ministry.

 The appointment of Francis Cardinal George, O.M.I. as the eighth Archbishop of Chicago was announced by Pope John Paul II on April 8, 1997.
 He succeeded the late Joseph Cardinal Bernardin who was the Archbishop of Chicago from 1982 until 1996.

-At the direction of the Archbishop of Chicago, Cardinal George, in February, 2000, the Archdiocese dissolved the Department of Ministry Formation in the Pastoral Center and transferred the Diaconate Formation Program, the Lay Ministry Program and the Instituto de Liderazgo Pastoral to the University of Saint Mary of the Lake.
+Under the direction of Cardinal George, in February 2000, the Archdiocese dissolved the Department of Ministry Formation in the Pastoral Center and transferred the Diaconate Formation Program, the Lay Ministry Program and the Instituto de Liderazgo Pastoral to the University of Saint Mary of the Lake.
 These three agencies became programs of the University.
-While remaining separate and distinct from the Priestly Formation Program, all are to cooperate under the University aegis in advancing the efforts of ministry preparation and formation for all those involved in pastoral ministry.
+While remaining separate and distinct from the Priestly Formation Program, all were to cooperate under the University aegis in advancing the efforts of ministry preparation and formation for all those involved in pastoral ministry.

-In the following year, Cardinal George established the Liturgical Institute at the University of Saint Mary of the Lake.
-The Institute is dedicated to training, research, and publication in the fields of sacramental theology and liturgy.
-The Institute offers three programs: an M.A. in Liturgy, an M.A.
-(Liturgical Studies), and an S.T.L.
+In the following year, Cardinal George established the Liturgical Institute at the University of Saint Mary of the Lake, which was dedicated to training, research, and publication in the fields of sacramental theology and liturgy.

 On the feast of the Immaculate Conception in 2004, Cardinal George dedicated the renovated Feehan Memorial Library and the newly constructed William and Lois McEssy Theological Resource Center.
-This addition to the Library increases storage capacity and study space, as well as bringing state of the art technology to the study of theology.
+This addition to the library increased storage capacity and study space, and also brought state-of-the-art technology to the study of theology.

 In 2005, the archdiocesan programs for Ongoing Formation were placed under USML’s direction.
-The additional programs and the Conference Center were reorganized as the USML Department of Ministerial and Continuing Education, which oversees all non-degree programs.
+The additional programs and the Conference Center were reorganized as the USML Department of Ministerial and Continuing Education, overseeing all non-degree programs.

-In 2006 Francis Cardinal George named the Very Rev. John F. Canary the Vicar General of the Archdiocese of Chicago and appointed the Rev. Dennis J. Lyle as the ninth Rector/President of the University of Saint Mary of the Lake/Mundelein Seminary.
-Father Lyle devoted his rectorship to further developing the Seminary Board as an effective advisory body for the Archbishop and Rector.
-He also attended to care of the physical plant, to staff development and spent much of his time giving individual attention to seminarians.
-During his time as rector the Seminary undertook its reaccreditation by the Association of Theological Schools.
+In 2006, Francis Cardinal George named the Very Rev. John F. Canary the Vicar General of the Archdiocese of Chicago and appointed the Rev. Dennis J. Lyle as the ninth rector/president of the University of Saint Mary of the Lake/Mundelein Seminary.
+Father Lyle devoted his rectorship to further developing the seminary board as an effective advisory body for the Archbishop and rector.
+He also attended to the care of the physical plant, increased staff development, and spent much of his time giving individual attention to seminarians.
+During his time as rector, the seminary undertook its reaccreditation by the Association of Theological Schools.
 He also changed the daily schedule to better prepare graduates with the habits needed for ordained ministry in the 21st century.
-He conducted an extensive review of the seminary program seeking consultation from bishops and alumni.
-He also oversaw the implementation of the Third Typical Edition of the Roman Missal into our campus liturgical life and programs.
+He conducted an extensive review of the seminary program, seeking consultation from bishops and alumni.
+He also oversaw the implementation of the Third Typical Edition of the Roman Missal into campus liturgical life and programs.

-In July of 2011 the most recent changes to our administrative structure took effect.
-The programs of the Department of Ministry Formation were fully integrated into the university structure as separate institutes.
-Additionally, the Cardinal established a new Office of Academic Affairs, which now oversees all academic programs of the University.
+In July 2011, the programs of the Department of Ministry Formation were fully integrated into the university structure as separate institutes.
+Additionally, the Cardinal established a new Office of Academic Affairs, which oversaw all academic programs of the University.
 The Rev. Thomas A. Baima was named vice rector of academic affairs for the University.
-The Rev. James Presta was appointed Vice Rector for Administration and the Rev. Ronald Hicks became Dean of Formation.
+The Rev. James Presta was appointed vice rector for administration and the Rev. Ronald Hicks became dean of formation.